spier/innersource-crawler-ruby/README.md

 ## Usage

-### Configuration
+### Configuration (one time only)

-You only have to do the below configuration once.

 1. Copy `.env-example` to `.env`
+1. In `.env` fill in `ORGANIZATION` with the exact name of the GitHub organization to search in
-1. Fill out the `.env` file with a _token_ from a user that has access to the organization to scan (listed below)
+1. In `.env` fill in `GH_TOKEN` with the [access token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) from a user that has access to the organization to search in
-1. Fill out the `.env` file with the exact _topic_ name you are searching for
-1. Fill out the `.env` file with the exact _organization_ that you want to search in
+1. In `.env` fill in `TOPIC` with the name of the topic to search for

 ### Crawling

-Running the crawler will create a `repos.json` file containing the relevant metadata for the GitHub repos for the given _topic_.
+Running the crawler will create a `repos.json` file containing the relevant metadata for the GitHub repos containing the given `TOPIC` in the given `ORGANIZATION`.

 ```
 ruby crawler.rb
 ```

-After that, copy `repos.json` to your instance of the [SAP-InnerSource-Portal][SAP-InnerSource-Portal] and launch the portal as outlined in their installation instructions
+After that, copy `repos.json` to your instance of the [SAP-InnerSource-Portal][SAP-InnerSource-Portal] and launch the portal as outlined in their installation instructions.

 ## References